Primary Faculty Within the Global Disease Epidemiology and Control Program Area

 Victoria B. Chou, PhD '11, MS, applies research to develop powerful, evidence-based tools for global health advocacy, planning, and evaluation.

 Matthew Z. Dudley, PhD ’18, MSPH ’14, uses research to improve public health communication and positively impact health behavior, particularly with regard to vaccination.

 Daniel Erchick, PhD ’17, MPH ’12, conducts community-based epidemiologic research to evaluate low-cost interventions to improve the health of mothers and infants globally.

 Elizabeth Hazel, MHS '07, PhD '19, is a global health researcher who evaluates programs and improves measurements of health for vulnerable women, babies, and children.

-Maria Deloria Knoll, PhD ’00, designs, conducts, and analyzes policy-driven epidemiological studies and clinical trials evaluating vaccines and vaccine-preventable diseases.
+Maria Deloria Knoll, PhD ’00, is an epidemiologist who conducts policy-driven studies and evidence synthesis evaluating vaccine performace and vaccine-preventable diseases.

 B. Aletta Nonyane, PhD, MSc, applies statistical design and analysis methods to investigate the effect of interventions for improving access to HIV and TB healthcare services.

 Jamie Perin, PhD, MS, is a statistician who studies child health and child mortality to make novel discoveries so that children everywhere can be healthier.

 Ashley Sheffel, DrPH ’19, MPH, uses research to improve maternal and child health and measurements of quality of care in low-resource settings.

 Madison Billingsley, MSPH '22, coordinates Controlled Human Infection Model (CHIM) studies for enteric pathogens, including Shigella and ETEC, at the Center for Immunization Research.